inet-framework/inet-tutorials/configurator/doc/step4.md

 ## The model

-This step uses the same network as the previous steps, <i>ConfiguratorA</i>.
+This step uses the same network as the previous steps, `ConfiguratorA`.

 ### Configuration

 The configuration for this step in omnetpp.ini is the following:

-@dontinclude omnetpp.uncommented.ini
-@skip Step4
-@until ####
+<p><pre class="snippet" src="../omnetpp.uncommented.ini" from="Step4" until="####"></pre></p>

-A ping app in <i>host1</i> is configured to send ping packets to <i>host7</i>, which is on the other side of the network.
+A ping app in `host1` is configured to send ping packets to `host7`, which is on the other side of the network.
 Ping packets will be used throughout the tutorial to illustrate how packets are routed.

-The <i>RoutingTableCanvasVisualizer</i> module (present in the network as a submodule of <i>IntegratedCanvasVisualizer</i>) can be used to visualize routes in the network.
+The `RoutingTableCanvasVisualizer` module (present in the network as a submodule of `IntegratedCanvasVisualizer`) can be used to visualize IP routes in the network.
 Routes are visualized with arrows.
 In general, an arrow indicates an entry in the source host's routing table.
 It points to the host that is the next hop or gateway for that routing table entry.
-The visualization is activated by setting the <i>RoutingTableVisualizer</i>'s <i>displayRoutingTables</i> parameter to <i>true</i>.
+The visualization is activated by setting the `RoutingTableVisualizer`'s `displayRoutingTables` parameter to `true`.
-The set of routes to be visualized are selected with the visualizer's <i>destinationFilter</i> parameter.
+The set of routes to be visualized are selected with the visualizer's `destinationFilter` parameter.
-All routes leading towards that set of destinationa are indicated by arrows.
+All routes leading towards that set of destinations are indicated by arrows.
-The default setting is <tt>"*"</tt>, which means routes towards all destinations are visualized.
-The <tt>"*"</tt> setting visualizes all routes going from every node to every other node, which can make the screen cluttered.
+The default setting is <strong>"*"</strong>, which visualizes all routes going from every node to every other node.
+Visualizing routes to all destinations can often make the screen cluttered.
-In this step the <i>destinationFilter</i> is set to visualize all routes heading towards <i>host7</i>.
+In this step the `destinationFilter` is set to visualize all routes heading towards `host7`.
 TODO: rewrite?

 V2

-The <i>RoutingTableCanvasVisualizer</i> module (present in the network as a submodule of <i>IntegratedCanvasVisualizer</i>) can be used to visualize routes in the network.
+The `RoutingTableCanvasVisualizer` module (present in the network as a submodule of `IntegratedCanvasVisualizer`) can be used to visualize routes in the network.
 Routes are visualized as arrows, where an arrow represents a routing table entry of the source host.
 An arrow originates from the source host, and points at the next hop of the routing entry.
-The set of routing tables to be visualized are selected with the visualizer's <i>nodeFilter</i> parameter, and the set of destinations is specified by the <i>destinationFilter</i> parameter.
+The set of routing tables to be visualized are selected with the visualizer's `nodeFilter` parameter, and the set of destinations is specified by the `destinationFilter` parameter.
 The visualizer displays the best matching routes for each destination as arrows, from each selected node's routing table.
 By default, routes from all nodes to all destinations are visualized.
 This can sometimes make the screen cluttered.

 V3

-The <i>RoutingTableCanvasVisualizer</i> module (present in the network as a submodule of <i>IntegratedCanvasVisualizer</i>) can be used to visualize routes in the network.
+The `RoutingTableCanvasVisualizer` module (present in the network as a submodule of `IntegratedCanvasVisualizer`) can be used to visualize routes in the network.
 The visualizer indicates how packets are routed with solid arrows that point from a source node to the next hop node, basically representing a routing table entry.
 By default, the best matching routing table entries towards all destinations from all nodes are visualized.

 V4

-The <i>RoutingTableCanvasVisualizer</i> module (present in the network as a submodule of <i>IntegratedCanvasVisualizer</i>) can be used to visualize routes in the network.
+The `RoutingTableCanvasVisualizer` module (present in the network as a submodule of `IntegratedCanvasVisualizer`) can be used to visualize routes in the network.
 The visualizer indicates how packets are routed with solid arrows that point from a source node to the next hop node, basically representing a routing table entry.
 The visualizer displays the best matching (longest prefix) routing table entries towards each destination, from each node's routing table.
-By default, the set of routing tables and destinatons are all nodes, this selection can be narrowed with the visualizer's <i>nodeFilter</i> and <i>destinationFilter</i> parameters, respectively.
+By default, the set of routing tables and destinatons are all nodes, this selection can be narrowed with the visualizer's `nodeFilter` and `destinationFilter` parameters, respectively.

 V5